dbwebb-se/mvc/example/symfony-doctrine/README.md

 That article also has sections on working with relationships and associations and how to work with testing when databases are involved.

+You can read more on relationships and associations "[How to Work with Doctrine Associations / Relations](https://symfony.com/doc/current/doctrine/associations.html)".

 ### MariaDB as database